sa1ntslovur/freshify/training-handbook.md

 > HANDBOOK INFORMATION
 >
 > * This guide is designed for **Store Supervisors and above** to aid them in conducting training sessions for trainees.
-> Within the code blocks, you'll find the specific content to be communicated to trainees during the training sessions.
+> Within the *italic text*, you'll find the specific content to be communicated to trainees during the training sessions.
 > All other text serves as supplementary information.

 ## Training Information & Expectations